 - Using teeth as a tool

-While it’s not possible for treating a chipped tooth at home, there are remedies you can do before you can see a dentist.
+While it’s not possible to treat a chipped tooth at home, there are remedies you can do before you can see a dentist.
 These remedies include taking over-the-counter pain medicine, rinsing your mouth with salt water to disinfect it, and eating soft foods.

 The treatment your dentist will give you depends on the severity of the chip.
 If it’s small and barely noticeable, your dentist may smooth it out and polish it.
-For bigger chips, you may need a sealant or filling to help you eat regularly and bring back the healthy appearance of the tooth.
+You may need a sealant or filling for bigger chips to help you eat regularly and bring back the tooth’s healthy appearance.

 But if it is significant and there is a nerve exposed, you need to undergo a root canal before the dentist can put a crown on top.
 If left untreated, you may lose your tooth entirely and suffer from bleeding gums.

-Suffering from a chipped tooth can affect how you look and your productivity.
-Aside from making eating and drinking uncomfortable, you can also cut your tongue or lip with it.
+Suffering from a chipped tooth can affect how you look, make eating and drinking uncomfortable, or you can cut your tongue or lip with it.
 Treating a chipped tooth should be done by a trusted dentist.
 This way, it will not cause other oral problems.
-Contact Lovett Dentistry Sharpstown at 972.848.8947 to book your next appointment today.
+At Lovett Dental Sharpstown, we provide a range of dental treatments to help you maintain your smile, including: